 Helping older pupils with word finding difficulties

-I recently worked with a pupil in year 7 who was referred to me for assessment because he was struggling in school.
+I once worked with a pupil in year 7 who was referred to me for assessment because he was struggling in school.
 His behaviour had started to become an issue and he had stopped doing his homework.

 We did some assessments and discovered that his comprehension skills were actually very good.
 His expressive language was not bad either, but he was struggling to find the right words he wanted to use and couldn’t name all of the pictures in one of my tests.